What are the tasks of a data protection officer?

 What must a data protection officer (DPO) be able to do?

-The General Data Protection Regulation (GDPR) came into force a few years ago.
-As part of this law, many new regulations were introduced, including those requiring the appointment of a data protection officer (DPO) by the company.
+A few years ago, the General Data Protection Regulation (GDPR) came into force.
+In the course of this law, many new regulations were introduced, including those requiring the appointment of a data protection officer (DPO) by the company.

 This regulation is intended to ensure that a high level of quality for the protection of personal data is provided by the controller or processor.